Anoobis5/COVID_GeoJSON_FinalProject/README.md

 ### Presentation

+#### Overview
+The purpose of this analysis is to gain insight into what factors impact COVID-19 vaccination rates.

 #### Research Question
 Are there certain demographic factors (e.g., household income, population density) that predict vaccination rates in New York City?